 The problem, as with many online marketplace scams, is that they’re not always that easy to detect.
 Here are some things real estate site owners should be aware of from a content management perspective, and a few ways to keep your users safe.

 It almost goes without saying, but a lack of photography on a property website is completely nuts!
-But harder to detect, and a lot more common are instances when scammers list pictures of properties they don’t own.
-In fact, often they’ll use the same pictures on different sites, listed in several different locations.
-A way to prevent this is to set up a filter that detects words and phrases commonly used in scams – which trigger manual review when they’re posted.
+But it is harder to detect and a lot more common when scammers list pictures of properties they don’t own.
+In fact, often, they’ll use the same pictures on different sites, listed in several different locations.
+A way to prevent this is to set up a filter that detects words and phrases commonly used in scams that trigger manual reviews when posted.
 Moderators can then do a quick Google search to see if the image is also posted elsewhere and to confirm the validity of the listing.

 Multiple Listings and duplicate images

 Some landlords or vendors may list the same property more than once.
 This can be common when they’re particularly keen to promote a specific property using different keywords.
 While this should be handled through good moderation practices, it isn’t strictly deceptive.
 However, when the same piece of real estate is listed as available in different locations, a scammer is most definitely at work.

 While the topics listed above are arguably easier to screen for, less obvious, and perhaps more common, are requests for payment; like an upfront holding fee deposit or a payment demand for a showing.
 In instances like these, if your site has an in-app messaging service, with the right moderation service, you can flag telltale requests for payment via PayPal, Western Union, or MoneyGram; unsolicited payments or overpayments made to the user.

 It’s always important to reinforce to your users that extreme caution must be exercised when transferring any sum of money, particularly overseas.
 But scammers are savvy and many will encourage users to take the conversation to personal email.
 In cases like these, the best thing you as the site owner, can do is to raise awareness among your users.